biicode/docs/c++/examples/c++challenge.rst

 Build and run
 -------------

 The final step is to actually compile and run the app.
-You can accomplish this task with the ``bii cpp:run`` command.
-As this project contains more than one executable binary, you also need to provide the name of the task you wish to execute:
+You can accomplish this task with the ``bii cpp:build`` command and run the executable inside the bin folder:

 .. code-block:: bash

+	$ bii cpp:build

+	...

+	$ cd bin
-	$ bii cpp:run solver
+	$ #run solver executable
 	No deps to find
 	...
 	...